serval-uni-lu/creos.simSG.api/README.md

 ## Project structure

+- `model`: module that contains the smart grid model, should only contain an abstraction of the grid state
+- `simsg.uncertainty`: contains all uncertainty elements specific for the smart grid
+- `uncertainty`: module that contains different utils to manipulate uncertain data, should be general and not smart grid specific
+- `utils`

+to delete

 - `algorithms`: folder that contains different module to analyse the grid and save the result into the model that can be used by other algorithms
     - `cyle`: folder that contain different modules to find circles in a grid
     - `importer`: contain the different algorithms to import grid from different format